-Non-US citizens are required to present valid immigration documents in person at a Customer Service Center to prove identity and lawful status in the United States.
-Original documentation must be submitted each time a service is requested pertaining to a driver’s license or identification card.
-In some cases, one immigration document is sufficient to prove lawful status.
-In others, additional immigration documents are required to prove lawful status.
+- Non-US citizens are required to present valid immigration documents in person at a Customer Service Center to prove identity and lawful status in the United States.
+Original immigration documentation must be submitted each time a service is requested pertaining to a driver’s license or identification card.
+Visit Real ID Requirements for more information.

 Social Security Number Requirements

 - An applicant must provide either a Social Security number or a letter of ineligibility for a Social Security number (Form SSAL 676).

 - Collection and verification of social security numbers are required by state and federal law prior to issuance of a driver’s license or identification card.

 - IF YOU ARE NOT ELIGIBLE FOR A SOCIAL SECURITY NUMBER

 - You must obtain a letter of ineligibility, (Form SSAL676), from the Social Security Administration if the Department of Homeland Security has not given you permission to work in the United States.